-Find out how and when identity theft is a crime, and possible punishment
+Find out how and when identity theft counts as a crime and what punishment awaits those convicted.

 Identity theft has been the top consumer complaint to the Federal Trade Commission for 14 years running.
 It’s been a federal crime a few years longer than that.